vapvarun/canopyprd/Theme_Code_Standards_Audit_Report.md

 **What this means:** Your website can't be moved to a different server or domain without breaking images and functionality.

+**Technical Analysis:** The CSS contains absolute URLs pointing to the production domain.
+When the site is moved to staging, development, or a new domain, these URLs will return 404 errors for background images.
+WordPress best practice is to use relative paths or dynamic URL functions like `get_template_directory_uri()` in PHP, or CSS custom properties for dynamic URL injection.
+This hardcoding violates the principle of environment-agnostic code.

 ### Example 10: Malformed HTML Structure

 **File:** header.php (Lines 1-4)